 Earn your Black Belt from the University of Michigan.

 Effective quality analysis requires finding the right tool for the right problem.
 Using a blend of case studies drawn from different industries, this course provides advanced continuous improvement and quality engineering analysis skills used in Lean Six Sigma problem solving.
-Our unique remote delivery format combines convenient self-paced learning with a series of live check-in sessions, enabling you to interact with U-M faculty while completing the course modules on your own time.
+Our unique hyflex delivery format gives students the flexibility to choose either in-person or remote-live participation during this course.

 This course focuses on applications drawn from a variety of industries, including manufacturing, transactional/service, and healthcare environments.

 - Understand variability through the graphical representation of data

 - Describe a process visually through process mapping techniques

 - Apply DMAIC problem solving process toward process improvement at the Black Belt skill level

 - Interpret test results and draw conclusions based on data

 - Develop recommendations and control plans to improve processes